Junkcoin (JKC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Junkcoin Historical Price

-According to the latest data gathered on Junkcoin live price page, the current price of Junkcoin is 0.03840528USD.
-The circulating supply of Junkcoin(JKC) is 18.10M JKC , giving it a market capitalization of $695.08K.
+According to the latest data gathered on Junkcoin live price page, the current price of Junkcoin is 0.03872331USD.
+The circulating supply of Junkcoin(JKC) is 18.22M JKC , giving it a market capitalization of $707.43K.

 The Junkcoin Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JKC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.